Pay Stubs for Teens: Beginner Guide to Understanding First Paychecks (2025)

 • Net Pay: $466.39

-This example shows how taxes and deductions reduce your gross pay to net pay.
+This example shows how taxes and deductions reduce gross pay to net pay—an essential lesson for every working teen.

 Tips for Teens Managing Pay Stubs

-• Track your work hours daily to avoid paycheck errors.
+• Track your work hours daily to prevent paycheck errors.

 • Learn common abbreviations like FICA (Social Security & Medicare) and YTD (Year-to-Date).

-• Use a regular pay stub to keep records neat and organized.
+• Use a regular pay stub for better record-keeping.

-• Save at least three years of pay stubs for tax and financial reference.
+• Save at least three years of pay stubs for tax and financial planning.

-• Set aside a portion of every paycheck for savings and future goals.
+• Set aside part of every paycheck for savings or future goals.

 Why Early Financial Habits Matter